mpa139/allanlab/_pages/publications.md

 ### 2002

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf02 %}

   {{ conf.conf02 }} <br />